franvelasco/franvelasco.github.io/pages/biography.md

 I'm a happy regular family guy with a ton of interests that come and go as time goes by.
 That's why I refuse to describe myself using my job and the reason I've split this page into small pieces.
 Please, take a look at any of them or even all of them if you feel like it.

-## This is a work in progress, so come back soon as I'll be adding info as days go by.

 <br><br>